ELBARGUIMOHAMED/ELBARGUIMOHAMED/README.md

 [spouart.com](https://spouart.com) is my personal website where I showcase my artwork and projects.
 As a full-stack developer, I combine my design skills with programming to create an immersive experience for visitors.

+On spouart.com, you will find a diverse collection of my artistic work, including detailed drawings on various items such as jeans, hoodies, t-shirts, and more.
+I bring creativity to clothing by adding unique and personalized designs, making each piece a work of art.

+Explore the gallery to witness the fusion of technology and artistic expression, as I leverage my skills in full-stack development to present a visually stunning showcase.
+Whether you're interested in fashion, technology, or the intersection of both, spouart.com offers a creative and engaging experience.

+Feel free to browse through the different sections and discover the artistry in everyday items.
+Your feedback and appreciation are invaluable as I continue to evolve and expand my creative endeavors.

+Visit [spouart.com](https://spouart.com) to explore the intersection of art and technology!

+---

 ## Technologies Used

 - Frontend: